 - Guard Chief

-In 2016, there was an estimated number of 75,200 jobs in the United States for Protective Service Worker Supervisor.
+There were about 75,200 jobs for Protective Service Worker Supervisor in 2016 (in the United States).
 New jobs are being produced at a rate of 4.7% which is below the national average.
 The Bureau of Labor Statistics predicts 3,500 new jobs for Protective Service Worker Supervisor by 2026.
 The BLS estimates 7,700 yearly job openings in this field.

 The states with the most job growth for Protective Service Worker Supervisor are Washington, Utah, and Colorado.
 Watch out if you plan on working in Maine, Vermont, or Montana.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Protective Service Worker Supervisors is somewhere between $27,940 and $81,660.
+The salary for Protective Service Worker Supervisors ranges between about $27,940 and $81,660 a year.